William Dean (priest): Edward Shelley

 Edward Shelley of Warminghurst, Sussex, and East Smithfield, London (son of Edward Shelley, of Warminghurst, a Master of the Household of the sovereign, and the settlor in "Shelley's case", and Joan, daughter of Paul Eden, of Penshurst, Kent).
 His grandfather was Sir John Shelley of Michelgrove near Arundel.
 He was apparently uncle by marriage to Benjamin Norton, afterwards one of the seven vicars of Dr. Richard Smith.

 Aged 50 or 60, Shelley was already in The Clink for his religion in April, 1584.
-He was condemned for keeping a book called My Lord Leicester's Commonwealth and for having assisted the Venerable William Dean.
+He was condemned for keeping a book called My Lord Leicester's Commonwealth and for having assisted William Dean.
 He was hanged at Tyburn 30 August 1588.